Columbia-PRIME/pcpr/README.md

     PCP](https://columbia-prime.github.io/pcpr/articles/pcp-applied.html),
     or if directly in R: `vignette("pcp-applied")`

-Have a bug to report or quesion to ask?
+Have a bug to report or question to ask?
 [Open an issue on our GitHub](https://github.com/Columbia-PRIME/pcpr/issues).

 ## Modeling overview